terraform-viettelidc/terraform-provider-vcloud/website/docs/d/role.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_role"
+page_title: "Viettel IDC Cloud: vcloud_role"
 sidebar_current: "docs-vcd-data-source-role"
 description: |-
- Provides a VMware Cloud Director role.
+ Provides a Viettel IDC Cloud role.
 This can be used to read roles.
 ---

 # vcd\_role

-Provides a VMware Cloud Director role data source.
+Provides a Viettel IDC Cloud role data source.
 This can be used to read roles.

 Supported in provider *v3.3+*